gigacycle/Vehicle-Routing-Problem-Solver/README.md

 ## Usage:
 To run each solution, execute the corresponding MATLAB file:
-- For the Bee Colony Algorithm: run 'bee_colony.m'
+- For the Bee Colony Algorithm: run 'beeColony.m'
 - For the Simulated Annealing Algorithm: run 'sa.m'
 - For the Genetic Algorithm: run 'ga.m'
 - For the Tabu Search Algorithm: run 'ts.m'